CPK Insurance

 Coverage usually depends on the policy, but South Carolina grooming businesses often focus on general liability, professional liability, commercial property, and workers' compensation.
 That can help address third-party claims, bodily injury, property damage, slip and fall, customer injury, building damage, storm damage, and workplace injury exposures tied to the business.

 Pet grooming insurance cost in South Carolina varies based on services offered, number of employees, location, property values, claims history, and whether you operate a salon or mobile setup.
-The state average in the data provided is $87 to $289 per month, but actual pricing varies by quote.
+Actual pricing depends on the quote and the coverage choices you make.

 South Carolina requires workers' compensation for businesses with 4 or more employees, with certain exemptions.
 Many commercial leases also require proof of general liability coverage.
-If you use a work vehicle, the state commercial auto minimums are $25,000/$50,000/$25,000.
+If you use a work vehicle, the state commercial auto minimums apply.

 It can, depending on the policy and endorsements.
 Animal injury liability coverage in South Carolina is often discussed alongside general liability and professional liability when a pet is injured during handling, restraint, bathing, or transfer.